Corwira/old-version-portfolio/README.md

-# old version of portfolio, no longer operated
+# old version of portfolio
+no longer operated